lwaw/dckingdoms/README.md

 -   github

-If you encouter errors or have suggestions, please send an email to info@fantasy-sim.com.
+If you encounter errors or have suggestions, please send an email to info@fantasy-sim.com.

 * * * * *